-INSPECTION QUESTION A Y NSWI N ER NA DESCRIBE PROBLEM(S) AND SOLUTION(S) 5.
-Is there evidence of erosion, bare soil, or broken components at the inlets?
-Guidance : Most catch basin BMPs are directly connected to the spervious areas should be stabilized by dense vegetation, rock, or paver lining to prevent erosion.
-Bare soil or signs of erosion shou appropriate cover.
-Schedule : Monthly storm simila Id NO water : r cover T be pi system ings, ar resent. .
-In cases where inlet areas collect stormwater from surfaces, nd impervious surfaces should be covered by concrete, asphalt, or Repair eroded areas and cover bare soil immediately with the 6.
-Is there visual evidence of pollutants at the inlets, outlets, or on the surface of the catch basin BMP media (e.g., oil sheen, odd discoloration, stains, etc.)?
-Guidance: Catch basin BMPs need to be cleaned and/or replaced when sediment loading causes clogging of the system.
+INSPECTION QUESTION Al Y NSWE N R NA DESCRIBE PROBLEM(S) AND SOLUTION(S) , 4, and 5) 5.
+Is there evidence of erosion, bare soil, or broken components at the inlets? ucture (Components 2, Drain Time, and Cleanliness Guidance: Most catch basin BMPs are directly connected to the storm water system.
+In cases where inlet areas collect stormwater from surfaces, pervious areas should be stabilized by dense vegetation, rock, or similar coverings, and impervious surfaces should be covered by concrete, asphalt, or paver lining to prevent erosion.
+Bare soil or signs of erosion should NOT be present.
+Repair eroded areas and cover bare soil immediately with the appropriate cover.
+Schedule: Monthly et Structure o-Day Drain 1 6.
+Is there visual evidence of pollutants at the inlets, outlets, or on the surface of the catch basin BMP media (e.g., oil sheen, odd discoloration, stains, etc.)? low, & Outlet Str Protection, Two-Day Guidance : Catch basin BMPs need to be cleaned and/or replaced when sediment loading causes clogging of the system.
 For catch basin BMPs intended to absorb oil, inspect treated water for sheen or other signs that the unit's absorption capacity has been exceeded.
 Clean the BMP as needed (see # 8).
-Schedule: Monthly 7.
+Schedule : Monthly Inlet Structure, Emergency Overflow, & Outlet Structure (Components 2, 4, and Success Factors: Vegetation, Protection, Two-Day Drain Time, and Cleanliness 7.
 Notice another problem?
 Describe in comments.
-Your Comments: ients:
+Your Comm ents:

-INSPECTION QUESTION A Y NSWI N ER NA DESCRIBE PROBLEM(S) AND SOLUTION(S) 8.
+INSPECTION QUESTION NSWE DESCRIBE PROBLEM(S) AND SOLUTION(S) 8.
 Is the catch basin BMP media draining slowly or not at all?
-Is there a clogged filter or other component? .
-1 & 3) and Cleanliness Guidance : Visually check any filters and other components for cl properly.
-Follow the manufacturer's recommendations for cleani properly, contact the manufacturer or another qualified profession Schedule : Monthly ogging ng and onal. .
-Debri replac is, sludį ing ins ge, or other material can cause the catch basin BMP to not function erts or other components.
-If the catch basin BMP still does not drain Pretreatment & Main Treatment (Component Success Factors: Vegetation, Protection, Two-Day Drain Time, 9.
+Is there a clogged filter or other component?
+Y N NA s 1 & 3) and Cleanliness Guidance : Visually check any filters and other components for clogging.
+Debris, sludge, or other material can cause the catch basin BMP to not function properly.
+Follow the manufacturer's recommendations for cleaning and replacing inserts or other components.
+If the catch basin BMP still does not drain properly, contact the manufacturer or another qualified professional.
+Schedule : Monthly Pretreatment & Main Treatment (Components 1 & Success Factors: Vegetation, Protection, Two-Day Drain Time, and Cl 9.
 Notice another problem?
 Describe in comments.
 Your Comm ents: